ibexa/documentation-developer/docs/guide/checkout/checkout_api/forms/configuration_for_checkout_forms.md

 `Siso\Bundle\CheckoutBundle\Model\FormConfig` is the class managing the configuration.

-The checkout forms are configured in `Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml`.
+You configure the checkout forms in `Siso/Bundle/CheckoutBundle/Resources/config/checkout.yml`.

 You can modify this configuration to override e.g. the form type, form service or templates.